MCStreetguy/fusion-debugger/README.md

 > `mcstreetguy.fusiondebugger:fusion:showobjecttree [--path <path>]`

 Builds the object tree from all Fusion files and displays it in an ASCII tree structure (excluding the `__prototypes` key as we got the above command for that).
+You can optionally provide a dot-separated path that will be loaded instead of the whole tree. (e.g. `./flow fusion:showobjecttree --path root.page`)

 #### `fusion:lint`